Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

-Imagine a rod for which we want to study heat diffusion when we apply a heat source on one of its ends at time $t=0$.
+Now, to better understand the notions of boundaries and initial conditions, let's imagine a rod for which we want to study heat diffusion when we apply a heat source on one of its ends at time $t=0$.
 The inside of the rod is the domain, $\Omega$, where we define and solve the heat equation to obtain the diffusion inside the rod (see the gray area in the right panel of Figure~\ref{fig:domain-rod}).
-On the other hand, the boundary is the surface of the rod and its left and right edges (see again the left panel of Figure~\ref{fig:domain-rod}, red color).
+On the other hand, the boundary is the surface of the rod and its left and right edges (see the left panel of Figure~\ref{fig:domain-rod}, red color again).
 On the boundary, we can assume that different things are happening.
-For example, suppose we place the heat source on the right side of the rod and think that the rest is insulated.
-In that case, we will impose a boundary condition on the right side that will follow some function of time and provide the necessary heat.
-Moreover, we can assume that the values of the heat equation on the rest of the boundary are constant and equal to zero.
-Therefore, we see that boundary conditions will tell us how the heat equation behaves on the surface of the cylinder and at its end sides.
-Overall, there are five basic types of boundary conditions: \begin{itemize} \item {\bf Dirichlet} is the simplest boundary condition (BC), where $y({\bf x}, t) = g({\bf x}, t)$, when ${\bf x} \in \partial \Omega$.
-We use this type of BC when a physical quantity, such as temperature, is kept constant on the boundary. \item {\bf Neumann} is described by $\frac{\partial y({\bf x}, t)}{\partial {\bf n}} = g({\bf x}, t)$, where ${\bf n}$ is the (exterior) normal to the boundary, and $\frac{\partial y({\bf x}, t)}{\partial {\bf n}}$ is the normal derivative.
-We use the Neumann boundary conditions when there is a reflection, a flux, or a gradient at the boundary. \item {\bf Robin} follows the equation $a y({\bf x}, t) + b \frac{\partial y({\bf x}, t)}{\partial {\bf n}} = g({\bf x}, t)$, where $a,b\in\mathbb{R}$ constants, and ${\bf n}$ is the normal vector on the boundary. \item {\bf Mixed} conditions are combinations of any of the previous types.
-For instance, on one end of a rod, we might have constant temperature, thus a Dirichlet boundary condition, and on the other end, a flux of heat, hence a Neumann boundary condition. \item {\bf Cauchy} guarantees the uniqueness of a solution by imposing a Dirichlet and a Neumann boundary condition simultaneously. \end{itemize} The reader can find more information on PDEs in~\cite{strauss:2007,farlow:1993} since we will not go into more detail on PDEs since that is outside the scope of this work.
+For example, suppose we place the heat source on the right side of the rod and assume the rest of the rod is insulated.
+In that case, we will impose a boundary condition on the right side that depends on time and provides the necessary heat.
+Moreover, we can assume that the heat equation holds on the remaining part of the boundary, with constant zero boundary conditions.
+Therefore, we see that boundary conditions tell us how the heat equation behaves on the surface of the cylinder and at its ends.
+Students who would like to learn more on PDEs are encouraged to read~\cite{strauss:2007,farlow:1993}.